ikmb/exome-seq/docs/usage.md

 using the Picard Tools "BedToIntervalList" command.

 ### `--cnv`
 Enable CNV calling using CNVkit.
 This option requires a pre-configured CNVkit reference matching the kit and assembly used for capture and mapping, respectively.
 Currently, this is only available for GRCh38 and xGen_v2.
+Alternatively, an external reference can be provided using the developer option `--cnv_ref`.

 ### `--vep`
 Run variant effect prediction on the final VCF file (assumes joint calling).
 This option requires a locally available EnsEMBL cache and some databases (see cluster profiles for examples).